 Office Patent Trial Practice Guide, 77 Fed.
 Reg.
 48756, 48769 (Aug.
-14, 2012) (App'x B (emphasis added)).
-As we cannot ascertain that the contents of the redacted Exhibits 2042, 2043, and 2044 constitute the Patent Owner's confidential information, we do not grant Patent Owner's request to enter its proposed protective order.
+14, 2012) (App.
+B (emphasis added)).
+As we cannot ascertain that the contents of the redacted Exhibits 2042, 2043, and 2044 or what constitutes the Patent Owner's alleged confidential information, we do not grant Patent Owner's request to enter its proposed protective order.
 We do, however, enter the default Protective Order provided in Appendix B of the Trial Practice Guide.